 *Alexander D. Hamilton was born on this date in 1870.
 He was a Black architect.

-In 1890, he started Hamilton and Sons building business.
+In 1890, he started Hamilton and Son's building business.
 The elder Hamilton lived there until his death on May 26, 1911.
-Other residences for which Hamilton served as a contractor likely exist in the neighborhood as well.
+Other residences for which Hamilton served as a contractor likely also exist in the neighborhood.
 The younger Hamilton attended Atlanta University (later Clark Atlanta University) for three years before joining his father's contracting firm in 1890.
-Two years later he married Nellie Marie Cook, and the couple had seven children: Alexander D. Jr., Eunice Evelyn, Theron Bertram, Henry Cooke, Marion Murphy, Nellie Marie, and Joseph Thomas.
+Two years later, he married Nellie Marie Cook, and the couple had seven children: Alexander D. Jr., Eunice Evelyn, Theron Bertram, Henry Cooke, Marion Murphy, Nellie Marie, and Joseph Thomas.

-As an architect, he was associated with two projects before and after World War I. Robert Hall at Morehouse College (1916), Leete Hall, which was part of Gammon Theological Institute which became George Washington Carver High School in 1946.
+As an architect, he was associated with two projects before and after World War I. Robert Hall at Morehouse College (1916), and Leete Hall, part of Gammon Theological Institute, became George Washington Carver High School in 1946.
 Alexander Hamilton died in 1944.